Machine-learning-and-complex-systems/NNCME/README.md

 They separately demonstrate that our approach is applicable to systems with a multimodal distribution, with an intrinsic constraint of count conservation, with time-dependent parameters, and in high dimensions.

-Scripts `.sh` in the folder "Shell' are commands to reproduce the results in Fig. 2~5.
+Scripts `.sh` in the folder "Shell' are commands to reproduce the results.
 Directly running these scripts several GPU hours.
-Expected run time for the examples are provided in the Supplementary table II,III of the manuscript: All computations are performed with a single core GPU (~25% usage) of a Tesla-V100.
+Expected run time for the examples are provided in the table I of the manuscript: All computations are performed with a single core GPU (~25% usage) of a Tesla-V100.
 In practice, one may run these commands with different hyperparameters in parallel on multiple GPUs.

 --------------------------------------------------------------------------------------------------------------------------------------------